GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit04/unit04-07_satellite_application_R.md

 ---
-title: "Learning by doing: Sentinel-2 application"
+title: "Learning by Doing: Sentinel-2 Application"
 ---

-In this exercise we want to estimate the area of water bodies in our Sentinel Scene from Lahntal.
+In this exercise we want to estimate the area of water bodies in our Sentinel scene from Lahntal.
-So, load in your prepared Sentinel stack from Lahntal from the last exersice.
+As a start, load in your prepared Sentinel stack from Lahntal from the previous exercise.

 ## "Vegetation" indices